gokceyt/pdsnd_github/README.md

-### Date created
+Date created
-Include the date you created this project and README file.
+30.01.2021

-### Project Title
+Project Title
-Replace the Project Title
+BikeShare Project

-### Description
+Description
-Describe what your project is about and what it does
+This repository contains BikeShare Project for Udacity Programming For Data Science.

-### Files used
+Files used
-Include the files used

-### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+The required files for running this program are:

+washington.csv
+new_york_city.csv
+chicago.csv